nnekaou/Greetings/README.md

 ### Resident Assistant
 _Stevens Institute of Technology  /  August 2017 – Present_
--  Cultivated positive morale and resilient attitude by developing an inclusive community within an area of approximately 40 residents
+-  Cultivated positive morale and resilient attitude by developing an inclusive community within an area of approximately 40 residents.
-- Strengthened campus relations by facilitating and supporting student and faculty exchanges
+- Strengthened campus relations by facilitating and supporting student and faculty exchanges.
 - Trained in: Crisis Management, Alcohol and Drug Awareness, Mental Health Awareness, Confidentiality, and Mediation.
-- Presented on utilizing behavior analysis for effective programming and communication at the 2018 MUCUHO SSLI Conference
+- Presented on utilizing behavior analysis for effective programming and communication at the 2018 MUCUHO SSLI Conference.

 ```
 This was an eye-opening experience for me.
 I began my career as an RA in my sophomore year.